zjruff/Shiny_PNW-Cnet/README.md

 - Processing speed calculated and reported in the RStudio console

-These new features are all outlined in the user's guide, which also features a shiny new table of contents.
+These new features are all outlined in the user's guide, which has also been reorganized, including a shiny new table of contents.

-To benefit from the new features, remove the Shiny_PNW-Cnet-main folder from your RStudio home directory, then download this repository and extract it into your home directory as usual.
+To benefit from the new features, delete the Shiny_PNW-Cnet-main folder from your RStudio home directory, then download this repository and extract it into your home directory as usual.
+If you installed the app after August of 2022, you should already have all the required software.
+If not, you may want to run through the installation procedure in the user's guide and make sure everything matches what is on your machine.

 <b>NOTES 29 Sept 2022:</b>